gripped/MK808-headless-nand-3.0.8-rk3066/README.md

 Install Picuntu 0.9 RC2 and make sure its working fully on the sdcard. <br>

-The kernel build tree is self contained and I think you should be able to build without to much extra packages <br>
+The kernel build tree is self contained and I think you should be able to build without to many extra packages <br>
 Of the top of my head I had to install SHA something and LZO something (I'm on arch) <br>
-Look at this compilation errors if any and you'll work out what missing <br>
+Look at the compilation errors if any and you'll work out what's missing <br>

  <br>